Monogram Foods: Facilities

 The Plover, Wisconsin, facility was purchased in 2015.
 Its legal name is Monogram Appetizers.
 It has grown from 550 to 650 employees in 2017.
 It has received more than 15 million dollars in capital improvements, primarily to improve automation.

-Monogram leased a building in Haverhill, Massachusetts, and is slated to bring 350 jobs to the area.
+In 2022, Monogram opened its second location in the Boston area in Medford, Massachusetts, as well as its third Boston location in Haverhill, Massachusetts.
+In 2023, both projects were recognized by MassEcon with awards for contributions to local and Massachusetts economy.

 Products

-Monogram Foods produces a variety of products such as beef jerky, corn dogs, pre-cooked bacon, frozen appetizers, baked goods, hors d'oeuvres and pet treats.
+Monogram Foods produces a variety of products such as beef jerky, corn dogs, pre-cooked bacon, frozen appetizers, baked goods, and Frozen Appetizers.
 Products are produced both as internally owned as well as licensed brands.
-Some of their internal brands are King Cotton, Circle B, Wild Bill's, Bull's, Hannah's, Trail's Best, O' Brien's, Carnival Dogs, Snapps, and Brookfield.
-Some of their licensed brands include Bass Pro Shops, Butterball, Johnsonville, and Team Real Tree.
+Some of their internal brands are King's Rightly Seasoned, Circle B, Wild Bill's, Bull's, Hannah's, Trail's Best, O' Brien's, and Snapps.

-Monogram Foods was the first manufacturer and marketer of bacon jerky, introduced in 2011.

 In 2015, Monogram Foods created a type of pre-cooked bacon, which uses a proprietary roasting technique developed during the creation of bacon jerky, to remove most of the oil for longer shelf life.
 This allowed the bacon to be only partially pre-cooked with the intention of the consumer completing the cooking process in a pan quickly and with less mess.